-First, we have shown that making CO_2 footprint reduction the sole objective of decarbonization has several drawbacks.
-For instance, when CO_2 footprint is the sole objective of the optimization, the largest homes, which tend to belong to more affluent homeowners, are picked.
-This is because they tend to be the highest CO_2 emitters.
+First, we have shown that making CO2 footprint reduction the sole objective of decarbonization has several drawbacks.
+For instance, when CO2 footprint is the sole objective of the optimization, the largest homes, which tend to belong to more affluent homeowners, are picked.
+This is because they tend to be the highest CO2 emitters.
 However, since heat pump conversions come with government subsidies, this approach directs most subsidies to higher income households, which may not represent the best outcome for government policy.
-By considering CO_2 and energy efficiency, inefficient smaller homes as well large emitters would be chosen for transition, which leads to a more balanced transition.
-Future work could also consider normalizing usage based on occupancy, and this could lead to even more equitable policies.
+By considering CO2 and energy efficiency, inefficient smaller homes as well large emitters would be chosen for transition, which leads to a more balanced transition.